rackerlabs/design-system/_component_design/switches.md

 - Construct the switch so that any change to its state is immediately saved.
 Use a checkbox or radio if the user performs additional steps for changes to be effective.
 For example, use a radio or checkbox if the user must click a **Submit** or **Next** button to apply changes.
 - A switch changes state when the user clicks it.
 Do not construct a switch that changes state when the user *clicks and drags* the knob.
 - For clarity, consider including animation that shows the knob changing position.
 - The option label can only be **on/off** or **yes/no**.
 For any other options, use a selector title or input description that clearly indicates the impact of both binary states on the system.
-Ensure that the impact of both binary states on the system is clear.
-- When there is a long list of settings, consider adding switches to a table.
-This approach provides clarity and enhances the user experience.
+- When there is a long list of settings that can be turned **on/off**, consider putting them in a table with a switch control right-aligned in each row.
+This improves scanability and reduces cognitive load.

 {% endcolumn %}